Rotating Love: The dynamical tides of spinning Newtonian stars: Mode-sum representation

 In this expression, we sum over all the mode pairs $\{ \alpha \}$.
 Each $\alpha$ will be associated with a single $m$, but will couple different values of $l$.
 The sum over $l$ will pick up these coupled values of $l$ for each $\alpha$.
 At the surface of the star, replacing the solution for the amplitudes~\eqref{eq:RotatingAmplitudeSolution} and $\delta\Phi_{\alpha l}$ with \cref{eq:GravitationalPotentialMultipoleMomentRelation}, we have

 In the same vein as in the non-rotating case, we now introduce the label $\alpha'$ to represent all modes that have a given azimuthal order $m$.
 Hence, we obtain

 At this point, we have to be careful.
 We want to identify the contribution from each multipole to the perturbed potential.
 In order to do this, it is useful to note the identity $Y_l^{m *} = (- 1)^m Y_l^{- m}$.
 Next, we recall that we sum over all permissible values of $m$.
 Keeping this in mind, we can rewrite the second term by simply changing the sign of $m$.
 However, in doing so, we need to take care because it means that we tinker with the labelling of the modes.
 In order to remain mindful of this, we replace $\alpha'$ with $\beta'$ for the second set of modes.
 This has two advantages.
 First, it allows us to identify the overall contribution from a given spherical harmonic.
 Second, as we will see later, it provides an intuitive understanding of how the tidal response for a given multipole involves both the prograde and retrograde modes.
+Previous calculations do not show these two sets explicitly.
 We arrive at

-where we have used the fact that~\eqref{eq:TidalField}, $K_{l', - m} = (- 1)^m K_{l' m}$.
+where we have used the fact that $K_{l', - m} = (- 1)^m K_{l' m}$.
 In this expression, we see how the modes are paired.
 The first term corresponds to the mode $(\omega_{\alpha'}, m)$ and the second is its partner $(\omega_{\beta'}, - m)$ moving in the opposite direction.
 One of the modes is prograde and the other is retrograde (depending on the sign of $m$).
 Therefore, as before,

 and the effective Love number is